syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 ### Multiple row selection

-It is also possible to select multiple rows by setting `e-selectionsettings.selectionType` as `multiple`.
-You can select more than one row by holding down `CTRL` key and to click on the rows.
+You can also select multiple rows by setting the `e-selectionsettings.selectionType` to `multiple`.
+More than one row can be selected by holding down `CTRL` key and clicking the rows.
-The following code example explains how to enable multiple selection in TreeGrid.
+The following code example explains how to enable multiple selection in tree grid.

 {% highlight js %}